Welcome to Social in silico!

-In addition to posts sharing my ideas, I also create a weekly round-up of links called URLs of wisdom.
-These round-ups include articles about online behaviour, social network analysis, science blogging and other academic uses of social media, as well as useful resources for anyone managing online communities.
+In the past, I’ve created a weekly round-up of links called URLs of wisdom.
+These round-ups included articles about online behaviour, social network analysis, science blogging and other academic uses of social media, as well as useful resources for anyone managing online communities.

 Who am I?

-A scientist by training, but no longer doing lab research, I’ve over six years of experience in community building.
+A scientist by training, but no longer doing lab research, I’ve approaching a decade of experience in community building.
 I’ve worked in virtual worlds, with social media and science blog networks and organising offline events with various different formats.
 I’ve got an insatiable curiosity about human behaviour, a geeky love of online tools, and an enthusiasm to understand what happens where the two intersect.
 You can find me on Twitter as @LouWoodley or @SocialInSilico.